 - Adults: Individuals, age 18 or older, who are members of a household receiving public assistance or who meet income eligibility criteria.

 In cooperation with the Division of Vocational Rehabilitation of the State Department of Education, Three Rivers provides educational experiences that assist individuals who have disabilities in living and working in a contemporary society.
-Counseling and academic support services are provided to vocational rehabilitation students during their enrollment at Three Rivers through the Financial Aid Office and ACHIEVE.
-Specific information concerning eligibility and application procedures may be obtained from the Vocational Rehabilitation Website.
+Counseling and academic support services are provided to vocational rehabilitation students during their enrollment at Three Rivers.
+Go to the Vocational Rehabilitation website for additional information.